JustHumanz/Go-MultiTor/Readme.md

 ### Purpose
-this tools was inspired by [multitor](https://github.com/trimstray/multitor),but multitor was not very scalable and have poor performance in potato device
+this tools was inspired by [multitor](https://github.com/trimstray/multitor),but multitor was not very scalable with docker and have issuse with high memory usage

 ### Features